Sipping a cup of authentic kopi luwak in Bali

 Guess what?!
 Coffee Kopi Luwak is the most expensive coffee in the World.

-But does the most expensive coffee in world mean also the best coffee in the world?!
+But does the most expensive coffee in the world mean also the best coffee in the world?!

 COFFEE BEANS + CIVET CAT DIGESTION ⇒ POOP COFFEE

 Cute civet cats just adore eating fresh coffee berries.
-As usual as it comes with nature and animals, wild civets have a nose for the ripest coffee cherries.
+As usual, as it comes with nature and animals, wild civets have a nose for the ripest coffee cherries.
 Wild civets are picky eaters and like to eat the best coffee cherries.
 But when Asian palm civets digest coffee cherries, magic happens in their digestive system.
 That magic is called fermentation in biochemistry.
-During fermentation, enzymes go into the beans making more free amino acids what results with reduction of the bitterness of coffee beans.
+During fermentation, enzymes go into the beans making more free amino acids which results in a reduction of the bitterness of coffee beans.
 And the flavor of digested coffee beans changes.
 Naturally, the digestion process ends in the normal way with the coffee beans pooped out.